 Look out for a silver and gold Sold Secure rating on any potential bike locks.
 The ratings mean they can’t be broken quickly, so it’s worth spending a little more to have that reassurance.
 You can’t be too careful, so buy two locks if you can – one for each wheel.

-If your work has some designated bike parking areas, definitely use them.
+If your work has some designated bike parking areas, definitely use them, it is your divine right as a cycling commuter.
 Chat to other cyclists in work and find out if there’s any hotspots for thieves and above all else, use common sense when locking your bike.
 Always attach it to a solid object and position the actual lock in a way that’s hard to reach.
 Of course, if there’s an entire rail of missing bike frames, maybe avoid that one as it’s clearly a hotspot for thieves.

 If you’re interested in doing some hardcore investigating, the New York Times conducted some very thorough stress tests on 27 bike locks in a bid to find the most impenetrable one.
-(Spoiler - Kryptonite came out on top).
-Although a bike lock is going to guarantee your bike won’t be stolen, there’s some that are definitely more effective than others.
+(Spoiler – Kryptonite came out on top).
+Although a bike lock is going to guarantee your bike won’t be stolen, there’s some that are definitely more effective than others for a newfound cycling commuter.

 3. Brush up on the rules of the road